 Families living in Hennepin County may be able to access emergency shelter - a temporary, safe place to stay while figuring out next steps towards stable housing.

 Families can call 612-348-9410 during the following hours:

 - Monday through Friday: 8:30 a.m. to 9 p.m.

 - Weekends and holidays: 1 to 9 p.m.

 - After hours: Call 211 (mobile: 651-291-0211) and ask for the after-hours shelter team

-- Staff will work with families to identify other services needed such as food or health care
+Once in shelter, families will be referred to Coordinated Entry for possible affordable housing.
+Staff will work with families to identify other services needed such as food or health care.

 Hennepin County doesn't operate shelters, but works with shelter providers to connect families to this critical short-term support to stay safe.